 International students can take a University of Sydney course at one of our offshore campuses.
 You don’t need to visit Australia, so you don’t need a student visa.

 Some faculties offer courses in block mode (also called ‘away from base’ or ‘intensive’) to Aboriginal and Torres Strait Islander students.

 This means you can attend three intensive sessions (one or more days) each semester on campus.
 The remainder of the course is completed independently at home.
-Check Find a course to see if your course is available in block mode.
+Find your course to see if it is available in block mode.